MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-virtual-machines.md

 ---
 title: Provision a virtual machine using the Azure SDK libraries for Python
-description: How to provision an Azure virtual machine using Python and the Azure SDK management libraries. ms.date: 05/12/2020 ms.topic: conceptual
+description: How to provision an Azure virtual machine using Python and the Azure SDK management libraries. ms.date: 05/29/2020 ms.topic: conceptual
 ---

 # Example: Use the Azure libraries to provision a virtual machine

-This example demonstrates how to use the Azure SDK management libraries in a Python script to create a resource group that contains a Linux virtual machine.
-(Equivalent Azure CLI commands are given at the end of that section.)
+This example demonstrates how to use the Azure SDK management libraries in a Python script to create a resource group that contains a Linux virtual machine. ([Equivalent Azure CLI commands](#for-reference-equivalent-azure-cli-commands) are given at the later in this article.)

 All the commands in this article work the same in Linux/Mac OS bash and Windows command shells unless noted.